Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 ## Controller-driven commands

 It's much cleaner to create a controller class for every command that you register.
-This way you keep your code clean and separate everything into classes.
+In this way you keep your code clean and separate everything into classes.

 > If your plugin has multiple commands, you should create a new package inside of your base package called "commands" or something similar containing all of your command controller classes.